h0bbl3s/Example_08/README.md

 I have included a pre-made font file in the source folder, but feel free to create your own.
 You can create the font file in the Processing IDE:

-- copy the font name from the sketch
+- Copy the font name from the sketch
-- under the "tools" menu click the font tool
+- Under the "tools" menu click the font tool
-- match a font to the right size and paste the name from the sketch
+- Match a font to the right size and paste the name from the sketch
-- click create
+- Click create

 ## Running

 Once you have tweaked the source files to your desired settings and finished wiring up the circuit:

-- Upload ```Example_08B.ino``` to your arduino
 - Connect the arduino
+- Upload the ```Example_08B.ino``` sketch to your arduino
+- Close the arduino IDE to free your serial port
-- Run the ```Example_08A.pde``` in processing
+- Run the ```Example_08A.pde``` sketch in processing
-- Press the button to toggle the leds on and off
+- Press the circuit's button to toggle the leds on and off

 You should see a screen like this: